 The practice was open between 8am and 6:30pm Monday to Friday.
-Appointments were available from 8:30am to 1pm and from 4pm to 6:30pm Monday to Friday.
-In addition to pre-bookable appointments that could be booked up to two weeks in advance, urgent appointments were also available for people that needed them.
-The practice offered a daily GP led telephone triage.
-The patients were put on a telephone triage list when they call for an appointment and the duty GP called and spoke to patients and they were provided same day or urgent appointments as required.
-The practice recently started offering longer GP sessions which they said had reduced their appointment waiting times.
+Appointments were available from 8:30am to 10am and from 4pm to 5:30pm Monday to Friday.
+Extended hours surgeries were offered on Thursdays from 6:30pm to 8pm.
+In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available for people that needed them.
+The lead GP offered a daily walk-in surgery (mornings and afternoons) where patients could attend without an appointment and were seen on a first come first served basis.
+Pre-booked appointments were available with the two part-time female regular locum GPs.

-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment were in line with or below the local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment were above the local and national averages.

-- 59% of patients were satisfied with the practice's opening hours (Clinical Commissioning Group (CCG) average 75%; national average of 76%). - 86% patients said they could get through easily to the surgery by phone (CCG average 73%, national average 73%).
+- 85% of patients were satisfied with the practice's opening hours (Clinical Commissioning Group (CCG) average 75%; national average of 76%). - 100% patients said they could get through easily to the surgery by phone (CCG average 73%, national average 73%). - 88% patients said they always or almost always see or speak to the GP they prefer (CCG average 56%, national average 59%).

-Most patients told us on the day of the inspection that they were able to get appointments when they needed them.
-Three patients indicated that they had to wait for a long time to get an appointment; however we saw that appointments were available on the day of inspection.
+Patients told us on the day of the inspection that they were able to get appointments when they needed them.